 What’s more, you can use this information for market segmentation.
 Instead of creating just one customer persona, you could have many, each reflecting the characteristics of your niche audience.

-Data Helps You Improve Your Marketing Strategies
+3. Figures Help You Improve Your Marketing Strategies

 Thanks to the level of competition in today’s market, leveraging data is essential.
 You need every advantage at your disposal to outrank the competition and put your pages in front of customers.